Roughly four years ago, I made a huge decision.

 This is a fancy way of saying that, whenever something bad happens, react to the situation as you would react if it had happened to someone else.

-Because things are happening to us, we struggle to maintain an objective and level-headed perspective and allow our emotions to cloud our judgement and lead us into stupid decisions.
+Because things are happening to us, we struggle to maintain an objective and level-headed perspective and allow our emotions to cloud our judgment and lead us into stupid decisions.

 But this doesn’t serve us.